-Rezoning Activity in Mecklenburg County
+Rezoning Decisions in Mecklenburg County

 Rezoning is one of the most actively tracked zoning topics in Mecklenburg County, NC.
 ZoneWire has analyzed 2 council meetings and detected 2 instances of rezoning activity.
 Below are the most recent discussions.